NikitaChilkoti/aws-system-reliability-project/Incident-4.md

 ## Finally, after resolving multiple incidents, the system was finally stable.

 But stability is not the end goal.
+The system can be better.
+That should be covered in a new repo, right?
+So here is Improvements in architecture.